See definitions for Cloudflare terms.

 origin response status code

-HTTP response code sent from the origin server to Cloudflare.
+An origin response status code is an HTTP response code sent from the origin server to Cloudflare.

 primary certificate / secondary certificate